Same-sex marriage in Bonaire, Sint Eustatius and Saba: Passage of legislation in 2012

 (A marriage can be entered into by two persons of different or of the same sex.)

 The first same-sex marriage in Saba was performed in The Bottom on 4 December 2012 between Cedeno Xiomar Gonzalez, an Aruban, and Israel Ruiz Pinto, from Venezuela, who were both residents of Aruba.
 The first same-sex wedding in Bonaire was performed in May 2013 in Kralendijk between Jean Ardley Baiz and Norbert Miguel Torrealba, also an Aruban-Venezuelan couple.
 The first public same-sex marriage in Sint Eustatius took place in December 2019 in Oranjestad between Walter Hellebrand and Christopher Russell, though several same-sex couples had already married in Sint Eustatius in private ceremonies prior to this.

+Marriage statistics

 Saba has been named one of the best marriage destinations for same-sex couples in the Caribbean.
 By 2018, 22 same-sex couples had married on the island.
 Bonaire has also been named among the best marriage destinations for same-sex couples in the Caribbean.

+Religious performance

+The Catholic Church, the largest Christian denomination in Bonaire and Saba, opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+Donald Chambers, the General Secretary of the Antilles Episcopal Conference, said in response that: "The spontaneous blessings are simply gestures that provide an effective means of increasing trust in God on the part of the person who asks.
+Hence the title, Fiducia supplicans literally means asking for trust."
+In Sint Eustatius, where Protestant groups account for the majority of the population, Christian leaders were vocal in their opposition to same-sex marriage during parliamentary discussions on the marriage bill.